• Skip to primary navigation

 How to Make Pickle Wrap Dip

-Here are the instructions to make this easy dip recipe.
+Here are the basic instructions to make this easy dip recipe.

 STEP 1: Dice up the beef into small pieces.